francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 QUIC sender MUST use the specified FEC scheme to generate repair symbols.
 The decoder_fec_scheme parameter is an integer value representing the identifier of the desired FEC scheme.
-For instance, a FEC scheme using reed solomon could be identified by the ID 0x0 and a FEC scheme using LDPC could be identified by 0x1.
+For instance, a FEC scheme using Reed Solomon could be identified by the ID 0x0 and a FEC scheme using LDPC could be identified by 0x1.

 This document does not specify nor identify any FEC scheme yet.